What Is Sleep Apnea? Hampton Roads, VA

 How does sleep apnea occur?

-The term sleep apnea is derived from the Greek etymology meaning “without breath”.
-Breathing pauses can last anywhere from several seconds to minutes and happen as often as 30 times or more per hour.
+Sleep apnea, from the Greek, means “without breath.”
+Breathing pauses can last several seconds to minutes and occur as often as 30 times or more per hour.

-• OSA occurs when the muscles and tissue surrounding the throat relax too much during sleep, blocking the airway from collapsing and keeping air from reaching the lungs.
-Frequently, the tongue then falls into the back of the throat, which tightens the blockage and prevents oxygen from entering the lungs.
+• OSA occurs when the muscles and tissue surrounding the throat relax too much during sleep.
+This blocks the airway from collapsing and prevents air from reaching the lungs.
+Frequently, the tongue falls into the back of the throat, tightening the blockage and preventing oxygen from entering the lungs.

-• The blockage causes carbon dioxide levels to skyrocket in the blood and oxygen levels to decrease.
+• The blockage causes the blood’s carbon dioxide levels to skyrocket and oxygen levels to decrease.
 Therefore, the heart has to pump harder and faster to compensate for the lack of oxygen.

-• At some point during this blockage, the brain (hopefully!) senses an imbalance and partially awakens you so you can reestablish the flow of oxygen.
-This cycle then repeats constantly throughout the night, causing you to never get a truly restful night of sleep.
+• At some point during this blockage, the brain (hopefully!) senses an imbalance.
+It partially awakens you so you can reestablish the flow of oxygen.
+This cycle repeats constantly throughout the night, causing you to never get a restful sleep.

-• The brain sends a message to the body telling it to wake up to restart the breathing process.
-People with sleep apnea will be partially awake as they struggle to breathe, and this is often accompanied by loud snoring or choking sensations.
+• The brain sends a message to the body, telling it to wake up and restart breathing.
+People with sleep apnea are partially awake as they struggle to breathe.
+Usually, they also hear loud snorting or choking noises.

-• Because people with sleep apnea don’t always wake up completely during the episodes, they are often unaware they have a sleeping disorder, and their sleep apnea can remain undiagnosed.
+• People with sleep apnea are often unaware they have a sleeping disorder.
+They’re rarely fully awake and aware when these things happen.
+Therefore, their sleep apnea may remain undiagnosed.

 Does sleep matter?

-Sleep plays a vital role in good health and well-being throughout your life.
-Getting enough quality sleep at the right times can help protect your mental health, physical health, quality of life, and overall safety when operating machinery, driving a car, or participating in strenuous activity.
+Sleep plays a vital role in good health and well-being throughout life.
+Getting enough quality sleep helps protect mental and physical health, quality of life, and overall safety.

-The way you feel while you’re awake depends a lot on what happens while you’re sleeping.
-During sleep, your body is working to support healthy brain function and maintain your physical health.
+How you feel while awake depends greatly on what happens while you sleep.
+During sleep, your body supports healthy brain function and maintains physical health.

 In children and teens, sleep also helps support growth and development.
 The damage from sleep deficiency can occur in an instant (such as a car crash), or it can harm you over time.
 For example, ongoing sleep deficiency can raise your risk for some chronic health problems.
 It also can affect how well you think, react, work, learn, and get along with others.